tjw-lint/eslint-config-tjw-jest/README.md

 # eslint-config-tjw-jest

-The Jared Wilcurt's Jest/Vitest ESLint rules
+The Jared Wilcurt's Jest/Vitest ESLint rules.

 ## Using this

+This assumes you have ESLint 9+ already set up, if not, refer to [this guide](https://github.com/tjw-lint/eslint-config-tjw-base).

-1. `npm install --save-dev eslint-config-tjw-jest`
+1. `npm install --save-dev eslint eslint-plugin-jest eslint-config-tjw-jest`
 1. In your `.eslitrc.js` add `tjw-jest` to your `extends` like so:
     ```js
     module.exports = {